isaacken/isaacken/README.md

 ### Hello there 👋
 ## I'm Isaac

-- 🔭 I’m currently studying Computer Science at PUC MG - Poços de Caldas
+- 🔭 I’m currently studying System Analysis and Development at Uninter
 - 🖥️ Fullstack Developer
 - 💯 Backend experience with PHP + Laravel and Node.js
 - 💯 Frontend experience with ReactJS and Vue.js